The Universal Declaration of Human Rights, the Earth Charter and the Business Sector

 Questions and Topics Addressed in this Episode

 - What was your vision when the book Inspiration for Global Governance: The Universal Declaration of Human Rights and the Earth Charter was published in 2008?
-Has your vision evolved since then?
 How do the two documents complement each other?
+Has your vision on this evolved since then?

-- What is the relevance of the two instruments to the current times?
+- What is the relevance of these two instruments to the current times?
 What are the most fundamental challenges humanity faces to implement these instruments to the fullest?